Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Money Exchange and Payment Tips

-The U.S. dollar is widely accepted at all Cozumel ports and most tourist-focused businesses, though change may be given in pesos.
-ATMs are available inside and near the terminals if you prefer to withdraw local currency.
-Credit cards are accepted in larger shops and restaurants, but small vendors and local markets often prefer cash.
-Carrying smaller bills makes transactions smoother.
+The U.S. dollar is widely accepted at all terminals and most tourist-focused businesses near every cruise port in Cozumel.
+However, change may be given in pesos, so it’s helpful to carry smaller bills.
+ATMs are available inside and near each cruise terminal Cozumel if you prefer to withdraw local currency.

 Suggested Itineraries for Short vs. Long Port Days

 For longer stays (6–8 hours or more), you’ll have time to combine activities.
 Many passengers book snorkeling or diving tours in the morning, then spend the afternoon shopping or dining in town.
 Others opt for a day trip to the mainland to see Mayan ruins like Tulum, returning in time for departure.
+Reviewing your Cozumel cruise port map beforehand can help you organize your day efficiently and make the most of your time ashore.

 Frequently Asked Questions About Cozumel Cruise Ports